 RaptorXML Server, Altova’s third generation validation and processing engine, is perfectly suited to wrangle the huge amounts of data in Avro files.
 Built from the ground-up to be optimized for parallel computing, RaptorXML includes a bevy of features that deliver hyper-performance, increased throughput, and efficient memory utilization to validate and process big data.

-RaptorXML supports XML, JSON, and now Avro.
+RaptorXML supports Avro in addition to XML, JSON, and XBRL.
 Commands are available to extract an Avro schema from an instance, validate Avro schemas, and validate Avro instances against their associated schema.